 Most of us dreamed of being a princess as a little girl, and not as much a warrior, unless your favorite princess was Pocahontas of course.
 Just like everything else, our enemy, as evidenced through much of our culture, has perverted the true meaning of these titles from God’s perspective.
 I personally believe the desire from a little girl to be a princess was placed within the heart of all the beautiful daughters by our Creator.
 No wonder Walt Disney captured the hearts of so many through all his Disney princesses.
 The kind of princesses I’m referring to are those who are the redeemed and chosen daughters of the King of kings and Lord of lords, and the highest royal bloodline of all time, King Jesus (Revelation 19:16; 1 Peter 2:9).
 Those who belong to the King of kings are truly His princesses, and His kingdom will not end (Isaiah 9:7).
 The princess who belongs to King Jesus has another mandate that is more in line with His majesty than her own.

 This is a true statement: you can’t be a warrior without war and you can’t be a princess unless you are the daughter of royalty.
 Is your first response, “I’ve never been in a war”?
 I’m certainly not referring to the physical act of going to war from a military perspective, although some amazingly strong, courageous and patriotic warrior women have done that.
-Im talking about the spiritual warfare all of us encounter.
+Im talking about the challenging life battles none of us escape, as well as the spiritual warfare that is not visibly in sight but very real.
 We are all encountering warfare to a degree, whether we are aware or not, and whether or not we are willing to call it warfare.
 Some just call it the ups and downs of life, bumps in the road, the adversities of life, or “that’s life” and all of those terms apply to a degree, however, most of what we encounter is spiritual warfare relating to the realm of what we do not see (Ephesians 3:12: Colossians 1:16).

 The Christian life my dear girlfriend is not about what we are comfortable with, but it is definitely about allowing God to call us out into His calling and to call us as He sees us – the perfect combination of princess and warrior.